 A critical incident is any actual or alleged event or situation that creates a significant risk of substantial or serious harm to the physical or mental health, safety or well-being of a student.
-Examples include, but are not limited to, death or serious illness of a member of staff or patient, fire, hold-up or burglary.
+Examples include, but are not limited to, death or serious illness of a member of staff or patient, needle-stick injury to the student, student injury, fire, hold-up or burglary.